Kazuyoshi Miura: Football

 In September 1990, Miura was named as part of the Japan squad for the 1990 Asian Games.
-At this competition, on September 26, he debuted against Bangladesh.
+At this competition, on 26 September, he debuted against Bangladesh.
 After his debut, he played as a forward until 1997.
-In 1992, he played at the 1992 Asian Cup, which Japan went on to win.
+In 1992, he played at the 1992 Asian Cup, in which he scored the winner in a group stage 1-0 win against Iran.
+Japan went on to win the tournament, Miura being named the tournament's Most Valuable Player.
 In 1993, in the 1994 World Cup qualification, he played thirteen games and scored thirteen goals.
 However, Japan failed to qualify for the 1994 World Cup.
-He also played at the 1994 Asian Games, the 1995 King Fahd Cup and the 1996 Asian Cup.
+He also played at the 1994 Asian Games, and the 1995 King Fahd Cup.Miura also played in the 1996 Asian Cup, and he scored one goal, the second goal in a group stage 4-0 win against Uzbekistan.

-In 1997, Miura scored fourteen times for Japan during qualification for the 1998 World Cup, leading the Samurai Blue to their first ever World Cup finals.
+In 1997, Miura scored fourteen times for Japan during qualification for the 1998 World Cup, leading the Samurai Blue to their first ever World Cup appearance.
 Despite this, Miura was controversially left out of the squad.

 In February 2000, Miura played for Japan for the first time in two years.
-He played his last national team match later that year, and finished with the second-most career goals in Japanese national team history with 55 goals in 89 matches.
+He played his last national team match later that year and finished with the second-most career goals in Japanese national team history with 55 goals in 89 matches.

+He is one of only three men for Japan to score more than 50 goals for the teams, along with Kunishige Kamamoto and Shinji Okazaki.

 Futsal

 In 2012, and at the age of 45, Miura made his debut for the Japan futsal team in a 3–3 draw against Brazil.
-He came off the bench and was involved in the build up for the second goal scored by Nobuya Osodo.
+He came off the bench and was involved in the buildup for the second goal scored by Nobuya Osodo.
 In his second appearance with the futsal team, he scored the third goal in a 3–1 win over Ukraine.
 In the 2012 Futsal World Cup, Miura appeared in all four matches for Japan, but failed to score as the Japanese were knocked out by Ukraine in the round of 16.